MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

   - Like active-active, for each host pool in the primary region, you deploy a second host pool in the secondary region.
   - The amount of compute resources active in the secondary region is reduced compared to the primary region, depending on the budget available.
 You can use automatic scaling to provide more compute capacity, but it requires more time, and Azure capacity isn't guaranteed.
   - This configuration provides higher RTO when compared to the active-active approach, but it's less expensive.
   - You need administrator intervention to execute a failover procedure if there's an Azure outage.
-The secondary host pool doesn't normally provide the users access to Azure Virtual Desktop resources.
+The secondary host pool doesn't normally provide the user access to Azure Virtual Desktop resources.
   - Each host pool has its own storage accounts for persistent user profiles.
   - Users that consume Azure Virtual Desktop services with optimal latency and performance are affected only if there's an Azure outage.
 You should validate this scenario by using the [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/services/virtual-desktop/assessment) tool.
 Performance should be acceptable, even if degraded, for the secondary disaster recovery environment.
   - Users are assigned to only one set of application groups, like Desktop and Remote Apps.
 During normal operations, these apps are in the primary host pool.
 During an outage, and after a failover, users are assigned to Application Groups in the secondary host pool.
 No duplicate entries are shown in the user's Azure Virtual Desktop client feed, they can use the same workspace, and everything is transparent for them.